Monetary Policy

 The major objective of the RBI monetary policy is to focus on the overall economic growth of the country by controlling the money supply and utilization.

-In order to fully understand the concept of monetary policy and how they work, you must go through the objectives of the central bank in India.
+In order to fully understand the concept of monetary policy and how it works, you must go through the objectives of the central bank in India.

 • The major objective of the policies is to maintain a balance in the production and utilization of money across the country.